 By Asim Tanveer

-KHUSHPUR, Pakistan (Reuters) - Angry Pakistani youths shouted "death for killers" Friday ahead of the burial of the country's only Christian government minister who was assassinated for challenging a law that stipulates death for insulting Islam.
+KHUSHPUR, Pakistan (Reuters) - Shouting "death for killers," thousands of Pakistanis on Friday buried the country's only Christian government minister who was killed for challenging a law that stipulates death for insulting Islam.

 Bhatti was the second senior official to be assassinated this year for opposing the blasphemy law.
 Provincial governor Salman Taseer was shot dead in January by one of his bodyguards.

-Prime Minister Yusuf Raza Gilani was at a church service for Bhatti in the capital Islamabad Friday, in contrast to Taseer's funeral which he did not attend, but the government appeared to distance itself from Bhatti.
+Prime Minister Yusuf Raza Gilani attended a church service for Bhatti in the capital Islamabad on Friday.

-Interior Minister Rehman Malik told media Bhatti was to blame for his death.
+Interior Minister Rehman Malik also denounced the killing but said Bhatti himself was to blame for his death.

 "I think it was his mistake," Rehman Malik said, adding that Bhatti wanted to keep a low profile.
 "It was his own decision."